AndriesJacobus/ToadList/README.md

 # ToadList
-NodeJS-based visually appealing Todo list implementation
+NodeJS-based visually appealing Firebase Todo list implementation

 ## To setup:
 Go to the main directory and type `npm install`